ABCLabDB/SleEvo/data/README.md

 | Input  | `*_Count.tsv`, `*_Metadata.tsv` (and optionally `*_DEGs.tsv`) |
 | Output | Figures from `Result6_visualization_DEG_boxplot.R` are saved under `figures/Result6/` |

+**RNA-seq data provenance**

+Raw RNA-seq data were processed as described in the Methods section (adapter trimming, alignment, sorting, and gene-level quantification).
+The count matrices provided in this directory correspond to the finalized processed datasets used for differential expression and regression analyses in the manuscript.
+These files enable full reproduction of transcriptomic-level statistical analyses without requiring reprocessing of raw FASTQ files.

 ---

 ## Heatmap data — `data/Heatmap/`